Gail Adeniyi MBACP, MNCPS Acc.

 Many of us have events from our past which have left us wounded – rejection, death of a loved one, family member or parent, childhood neglect, bullying, relationship breakdown or abuse.
 When these events occur, our view of the world shifts and we can feel that it is no longer safe and so we adjust our coping style in order to avoid these traumatic events from happening or affecting us again.

-Sometimes we can feel like we’ve reached a crossroads in life, we can feel lost or stuck and unsure which direction to take.
-I can help you to look at what goals you would like to achieve for the future and help you to get there through my coaching services.
+I can help you to look at what's holding you back, what goals you would like to achieve for the future and help you to get there through my coaching services.

 Issues I deal with the most: